 History: The Fourier transform was named after his discoverer, Joseph Fourier.
 He extended the equation of Fourier transform from heat flow and wave equation.

-Meaning: It is commonly used to transform a time based signal to the frequency based signal.
+Meaning: It is commonly used to transform a time-based signal to a frequency-based signal.
 This law defines the signal patterns in time as a function of frequency.

-Application: It has many applications in physics, engineering, quantum mechanics and digital signal processing.
+Application: It has several applications in physics, engineering, quantum mechanics and digital signal processing.

 3. Einstein’s Theory of Relativity

 History: The theory of relativity was discovered by Albert Einstein.
 It is divided into general and special relativity theory.
-He used many theoretical results in his theory, obtained by Hendrik Lorentz, Henri Poincare and Albert Michelson.
+He used many theoretical results obtained by Hendrik Lorentz, Henri Poincare, and Albert Michelson.

 Meaning: It states that the energy released by any object is equal to the product of the mass of the object and square of the speed of light.

 Application: It is considered as the most famous equation ever in history.
-It is used in many electronics systems; a famous example is Global Positioning System (GPS).
+It is used in many electronics systems; a famous example would be the Global Positioning System (GPS).

 2. Universal Law of Gravitation

 History: He used several sources from Johannes Kepler to discover the universal law of gravitation.
-There are any controversies related to his work including plagiarism of Robert Hooke’s work.
+There are many controversies related to his work including plagiarism of Robert Hooke’s work.

 Meaning: According to the universal law of gravitation, the force acting between two bodies in the universe is directly proportional to the product of their masses and inversely proportional to the square of the distance between the bodies.
 It calculates the force acting between any two objects in the universe.

 Application: This equation is used to defy the power of gravity.
-It is used in space missions to find the minimum value so they can be energy efficient.
+It is used in space missions to find the minimum force exerted by different bodies.
 It is also used to find the distance at which satellites are placed.

 1. Moore’s Law

-Meaning: Gordon E. Moore predicted that the number of transistors in an integrated circuit board doubles in every eighteen months.
-After more than half a century, this law slows down in 2013 and expected it to continue till 2020.
-It has no equation and represented by a linear graph between year and total number of transistors.
+Meaning: Gordon E. Moore predicted that the number of transistors in an integrated circuit board doubles every eighteen months.
+After more than half a century, the law slowed down in 2013 and it is expected that it won’t be true anymore after 2020.
+It has no equation and usually represented by a linear graph (between a year and a total number of transistors).